hazelcast/hazelcast/docs/design/security/01_dynamic_security_scanning.md

 for libraries and tools used in their products.
 The requirements may require static and dynamic security scans.

-Hazelcast already has regular static scans (e.g. Sonar, Black Buck), but we are missing dynamic scans focused on evaluating a running cluster.
+Hazelcast already has regular static scans (e.g. Sonar, Black Duck), but we are missing dynamic scans focused on evaluating a running cluster.

 This design document describes a dynamic security scanning approach that can be used.